 - An undergraduate course in organic chemistry or biochemistry – with lab - is a required pre-requisite.
 Provide evidence of successful completion (grade of C or better)

 - Complete a graduate level statistics course with a grade of B or better prior to enrollment.

 - Submit official transcripts from all graduate and undergraduate institutions attended and demonstrate a minimum undergraduate GPA of 3.0 on a 4.0 scale.

 - Possess an unencumbered license as an RN in Illinois or be eligible to obtain upon admission.

 - Must provide evidence of ACLS, BLS, PALS and CCRN certifications.

-- Provide three (3) written recommendations recommendation form.
-One must be from a direct ICU supervisor.
+- Provide three (3) written recommendations utilizing the NAP-SON form.
+One recommendation must be from a direct critical care supervisor.

-- Submit a current resume or curriculum vitae that demonstrates a minimum of one year of adult critical care experience.
+- Submit a current resume or curriculum vitae that demonstrates a minimum of one year (two or more preferred) of adult critical care experience.

 - Submit a one to two-page written statement (up to 1000 words) addressing personal and professional goals related to the DNP Program.